HelmyBlub/chatSim/tasks.md

 Tasks:
+- check: 3 part chat command cut off? longer traits dont work?
+- feature: fatness
+    - code steps:
-- citizen visualization for starving/happiness/energy
+        - add property fatness to citizen
-    - dead citizien

-- feature: fattness
+            - min 0

-what next ideas:
-- more images:
+            - default 1
-    - dog:
+            - max ?
-        - starving dog => thin dog, body, see rips
-        - unhappy dog => mouth down, head down, eyelash down, tear
-        - low energy dog => sleep deprived, eyes, eyes closed alot
-        - fat dog => full on food,
+        - when foodlevel in starving area, use up fatness for less foodlevel decrease
+        - when foodlevel full and fatness low, decrease foodlevel faster to regain fatness
-- change starving
+        - change eating to work above maximum
-    - citizen get fattness stat
+            - when eating and full get fater
+        - add leisure eating
+        - add happiness tags: eating
+            - add different scalings for negative and positive (as eating is required, it should not be to negative)
+        - change bodyPaint
+            - fix tail distance
+        - when fatness high and physically active reduce fatness by tiny amount
+        - change move speed based on fatness

     - if citizen is full and eats he gets fat
     - if citizen is starving his fat will be used up to slow down how fast he starves
+    - moving slower with high fatness
     - happines tag "eating"
         - citizen will get happy if eats
     - leisure: eating
         - gets fat if already full
-        - fattness reduces to normal amount when "physically active"
+    - fatness reduces to normal amount when "physically active"
+    - when fatness low and foodLevel hight, citizen will become hungry faster for regenerating fatness to normal amount
+    - citizenBodyPaint: change body based on fatness
+- check endless loop when every citizen dead?
+    - don't know how to reproduce

+what next ideas:
+- change starving
-        - image: fat citizen, thin/starving citizen
+    - citizen get fatness stat
 - farmer job
     - when done. mushrooms do not instant regrow
 - city builder route